codex-semantics-library/codex-semantics-library.github.io/papers/2025-pldi-relational-abstractions-labeled-uf.md

 <center>
 Fig. Graph of relations between variables.
 Each arrow represents a relation, labels have been omitted.
-Left is the initial configuration, middle is the computed closure, and right is a minimal spanning tree
+Left is the initial configuration, middle is the computed closure, and right is the minimal spanning tree that our domains only have to maintain.
 </center>

 ## Labeled union-find